-Festivals enable us to showcase Unit wide research in different cultural contexts and increase our reach to public groups outside of the usual science engagement sphere.
-Over the years we’ve built strong links with Bristol based and UK wide science festivals including Festival of Nature, Brite Night, Einstein’s Garden, MRC Festival of Medical Research and Cheltenham Science Festival.
+Festivals enable us to showcase Unit-wide research in different cultural contexts and increase our reach to public groups outside the usual science engagement sphere.
+Over the years we’ve built strong links with Bristol-based and UK wide science festivals including Festival of Nature, FUTURES (European Research Night), Einstein’s Garden at the Green Man Festival, Creative Reactions, Pint of Science, and the MRC Festival of Medical Research.
 Highlights of these activities include:

 MRC Festival of Medical Research

 Taking part in this annual festival allows us to build strong links with the MRC community and approach new audiences.
 Our events with primary schools in Avonmouth and Withywood, and with a girl guide unit, provided opportunities for young people to meet our researchers and discuss epidemiology.
 Using giant wooden models to stimulate discussion, young people had fun discovering the importance of optimal sample size and considering the influence of confounders.
 They also linked Children of the 90s variables on our giant question generator to suggest fascinating questions for future research.
 An event with elderly people at the Friendly Club was a fascinating opportunity for mutual learning.

 We have exciting plans for the next festival, including partnering with a shopping centre and community groups.